Contact us today

 Request our Portugal brochure Get the brochure

-From the Spanish border to the rugged coastline of the Costa Vicentina, this exclusive self-guided inn to inn trip takes you walking through Mediterrranean forest and along ancient paths in the beautiful, diverse Portuguese province of Alentejo near the Spanish border before moving to the beautiful coast of southern Portugal.
-Walk through the peaceful Mediterranean forests of inland Alentejo with its traditional lifestyles, the true essence of rural Portugal and its rich cultural heritage.
+From the Spanish border to the rugged coastline of the Costa Vicentina, this exclusive self-guided inn to inn trip takes you walking through Mediterranean forest and along ancient paths in the beautiful, diverse Portuguese province of Alentejo.
+Walk through the peaceful forests of inland Alentejo with its traditional lifestyles, the true essence of rural Portugal and its rich cultural heritage.
 Along the coast you can cool off with a swim in a sandy bay and enjoy the freshest fish after a day of walking along the rocky Atlantic coast.
 The landscape on this Inn to Inn journey is nothing if not varied.

 Although you'll be walking every day, you should also have plenty of time to relax into the slower pace of life in Alentejo.